tactcomplabs/sst-bench/README.md

 the SST 14.0.0 checkpoint/restart functionality
 * *restart* : Sanity checks data after a context restore operation using the SST 14.0.0 checkpoint/restart functionality
+* *large-stat* : Tests the creation of instantiation of a variable number of unsigned 64bit statistics for very simple components.
+Designed to test large blocks of statistics values for simple components.

 ## Prerequisites